All about the origin of Santa Claus, aka Saint Nicholas, aka Father Christmas

 As the years passed by, other mediums such as radio and television have played notable roles in further cementing and promoting the Santa stories and image.

 In the United States, Canada and so many other English-speaking countries, Santa is traditionally known as that elderly man with a long white beard who wears red clothes and black boots and delivers presents to children during Christmas.
 But did you know that Santa’s image isn’t like this in countries all over the world?
 Not every child sees the Santa dressed in red and white costume.
 Here is how the Christmas icon is represented in some countries in the world.

-Santa Claus in Germany
+Santa Claus and Krampus in Germany

 In Germany, Santa is believed to travel with an evil counterpart named Krampus who punishes bad children while Santa puts happiness in the hearts of well-behaved children by presenting them with gifts.
 The fear of Krampus and his punishment sometimes makes children stay awake throughout the eve of Christmas.

-Santa Claus in United Kingdom
+Father Christmas: Santa Claus in the United Kingdom

 In the United Kingdom, Santa is also known as Kris Cringle or Father Christmas.
 Though today the British see him in a red and white outfit carrying presents for children, he used to appear in a green outfit and carried no presents with him.
 Instead of giving out presents to children, he would visit people’s homes only to eat and drink.